Tajikistan: Religion

-Today, approximately 1.6% of the population in Tajikistan is Christian, mostly Orthodox Christians.
+Approximately 1.6% of the population in Tajikistan is Christian, mostly Orthodox Christians.
 The territory of Tajikistan is part of the Dushanbe and Tajikistan Diocese of the Central Asian Metropolitan District of the Russian Orthodox Moscow Patriarchate.
-The country is also home to communities of Catholics, Armenian Christians, Protestants, Lutherans, Jehovah's Witnesses, Baptists, Mormons, and Adventists.
+The country is home to communities of Catholics, Armenian Christians, Protestants, Lutherans, Jehovah's Witnesses, Baptists, Mormons, and Adventists.

+Bukharan Jews had lived in Tajikistan since the second century BC.
+In the 1940s, the Jewish community of Tajikistan numbered nearly 30,000 people.
+Most were Persian-speaking Bukharan Jews who had lived in the region for millennia along with Ashkenazi Jews from Eastern Europe who resettled there in the Soviet era.
+As of 2011, the Jewish population was estimated at less than 500, with roughly half living in Dushanbe.

 Health

-Despite repeated efforts by the Tajik government to improve and expand health care, the system remains among the most underdeveloped and poor, with severe shortages of medical supplies.
 The state's Ministry of Labor and Social Welfare reported that 104,272 disabled people are registered in Tajikistan (2000).
-This group of people suffers most from poverty in Tajikistan.
 The government of Tajikistan and the World Bank considered activities to support this part of the population described in the World Bank's Poverty Reduction Strategy Paper.
 Public expenditure on health was at 1% of the GDP in 2004.

 Life expectancy at birth was estimated to be 69 years in 2020.
 The infant mortality rate was approximately 30.42 deaths per 1,000 children in 2018.
 In 2014, there were 2.1 physicians per 1,000 people, higher than any other low-income country after North Korea.

-Tajikistan has experienced a sharp decrease in number of per capita hospital beds following the dissolution of the USSR (since 1992), even though the number still remains relatively at 4.8 beds per 1,000 people, well above the world average of 2.7 and one of the highest among other low-income countries.
+Tajikistan has experienced a decrease in per capita hospital beds since 1992 following the dissolution of the USSR, while the number remains at 4.8 beds per 1,000 people, above the world average of 2.7.

-According to World Bank, 96% of births are attended by skilled health staff, a figure which has risen from 66.6% in 1999.
+According to the World Bank, 96% of births are attended by skilled health staff, rising from 66.6% in 1999.

-In 2010 the country experienced an outbreak of polio that caused more than 457 cases of polio in both children and adults and resulted in 29 deaths before being brought under control.
+In 2010, the country experienced an outbreak of polio that caused more than 457 cases of polio in both children and adults and resulted in 29 deaths before being brought under control.

-In the summer of 2021 coronavirus ravaged the country, and the Tajik president's sister reportedly died in a hospital of COVID-19.
-According to local media, the president's sisters sons physically assaulted the health minister and a senior doctor.
+In the summer of 2021, coronavirus ravaged the country, and the Tajik president's sister reportedly died in a hospital of COVID-19.
+According to local media, the president's sister's sons physically assaulted the health minister and a senior doctor.

+In 2023, according to the World Health Organization, Tajikistan received its certification, declaring its status as a malaria-free country.